Doctor Faustus (character): Publication history

-Faustus is named after the character in Christopher Marlowe's Renaissance play The Tragical History of Doctor Faustus. about a man who sold his soul to Lucifer to gain infinite knowledge in exchange for 24 years of service to the devil Mephistophiles.
+Faustus is named after the character in Christopher Marlowe's Renaissance play The Tragical History of Doctor Faustus, about a man who sold his soul to Lucifer to gain infinite knowledge in exchange for 24 years of service to the devil Mephistophiles.
 This character predates the Christopher Marlowe play, in the legend built around the real-life Johann Georg Faust.

 Fictional character biography

 Johann Fennhoff was born in Vienna, Austria.
 He became a psychiatrist and criminal mastermind.
 He has proclaimed himself the "Master of Men's Minds", and is known for the use of psychological methods of combat.
 His plots typically involve manipulating his foes into positions where they will, essentially, kill themselves.

 In his first appearance, Faustus induced nightmares and hallucinations in Captain America (Steve Rogers) in an attempt to drive him insane.
 However, he was easily bested in a physical confrontation.

-It was later revealed that Faustus had been treating the amnesiac Peggy Carter, and captured Sharon Carter and Sharon's parents in an attempt to destroy Captain America.
-Faustus, with the help of Karla Sofen then acquired stolen weapons from Stark International with which he planned to threaten New York City, and organized a private flight of American criminals; however this plan was thwarted by Captain America.
+It was later revealed that Faustus had been treating the amnesiac Peggy Carter, and captured Sharon Carter and her parents in an attempt to destroy Captain America.
+Faustus, with the help of Karla Sofen, acquired stolen weapons from Stark International with which he planned to threaten New York City, and organized a private flight of American criminals; however this plan was thwarted by Captain America.

-Faustus is briefly able to control Spider-Man and use him in an attempt to introduce a "psychogenic additive" to a flu vaccine (which would permit hypnotic control of the public), but he is defeated.

 Faustus is the mastermind behind the neo-Nazi group National Force, directing them behind the scenes.
-He is responsible for the creation of the Grand Director to lead the National Force, as well as brainwashing S.H.I.E.L.D.
-Agent Sharon Carter and programming Sharon to commit suicide, though Carter survives.
-Faustus also temporarily brainwashes Captain America and battles the latter and Daredevil.
-His legs were injured by falling gas canisters during this confrontation.
+He is responsible for the creation of the Grand Director to lead the National Force, as well as brainwashing Sharon Carter and attempting to make her commit suicide.

-Faustus later mentally conditions Everyman to be his operative, later known as Zeitgeist.
+Faustus mentally conditions Everyman to be his operative, later known as Zeitgeist.
 He used his absorbascan to draw in psychic power from other people in an attempt to mentally defeat Mister Fantastic and prove his worth to the Secret Empire.
-Everyman subsequently battles Spider-Man and Mister Fantastic, but they defeat him.
-When Richards subsequently seeks Everyman's backer, Faustus attempts to attack Richards psychologically by using elaborate androids, one of which resembles Doctor Doom but with Reed's face, to foster the illusion that Richards has killed the rest of the Fantastic Four.
-Richards sees through the ruse and causes Faustus himself to have a breakdown.
+Everyman battles Spider-Man and Mister Fantastic, but they defeat him.
+When Mister Fantastic seeks Everyman's backer, Faustus attempts to attack Mister Fantastic psychologically by using elaborate androids to create the illusion that Mister Fantastic has killed the rest of the Fantastic Four.
+Mister Fantastic sees through the ruse and causes Faustus to have a breakdown.

-After recovering from his breakdown, Faustus then allies with the Red Skull, and aids in the villain's mansion.
-Faustus unsuccessfully attempts to coerce Captain America into committing suicide through the use of ghostly holograms.